akibrahimug/Oliotya-Uganda-Safaris/DATABASE_SETUP.md

-# Nambi Uganda Safaris - Database Setup Guide
+# Oliotya Safaris - Database Setup Guide

 ## Overview
-This guide will help you set up the PostgreSQL database for Nambi Uganda Safaris using Vercel Postgres (recommended) or a local PostgreSQL instance.
+This guide will help you set up the PostgreSQL database for Oliotya Safaris using Vercel Postgres (recommended) or a local PostgreSQL instance.

 ## What's Been Configured